bravoserver/bravo/docs/packets.rst

  * message: string

-ChatPackets are used to relay messages from the chat subsystem of the client.
+Used to relay messages from the chat subsystem of the client.

 SpawnPacket (0x06)
 ^^^^^^^^^^^^^^^^^^